ninaevelina/alma/README.md

 - Record who last fed Alma and when (time and date) they did it.
 - Record which foods to buy for Alma

-All data is stored and retrieved from Local Storage.
+All data is stored and retrieved from localStorage.

 ## Run Locally